User Guide

 0

-number of images delay before sent to Scorpion.
+Number of images delay before sent to Scorpion.
 Useful when the stitched image contains the same object captured by two ore more cameras at different time.
 Requires triggging of cameras due to object movement, typically HW trigged by encoder or similar.
 While filling up the fifo, partial images from this camera in the complete stitched image will be black (pixel value 0).
 See reset command for resetting the fifo.

-targetvalue, gain and offset.
+Targetvalue, gain and offset.
 Gain as float +/- 1, offset in +/- pixel value added after applied gain.

-name of calibration file for actual camera.
+Name of calibration file for actual camera.
 Running scanner in pixel mode, ie without calibration, set Calibfile to empty or pixels.
 Calibfile must be set with absoulte path or relative to this file’s location.
 TopLeft and Size must be set according to calibration file.

 CropOffset_x